 Press Release Archive

+- Consumer Action condemns the House's vote to repeal class actions.
 The U.S. House of Representatives passed a resolution (H.J.
 Res.
 111) today to repeal the new Consumer Financial Protection Bureau (CFPB) rule to restore

+- Consumer Action opposes Congress's attack on class actions.
 Members of both the U.S. House and Senate took a hatchet to consumer protection today by introducing Congressional Review Act (CRA) resolutions to

 - Consumer Action responds to today’s GAO report on Lifeline.
 Ken McEldowney, executive director of Consumer Action, released the following statement today in response to a report released by the Government Accountability Office (GAO) on the Federal Communications Commission’s (FCC) Lifeline program, a program that has provided discounted and no-charge phone service for low-income Americans for over three decades.